 Two important aspects are considered for all problems throughout this course: 1) The interrelatedness between topics and 2) the multilevel structure of organizations.
 First, the different concepts and topics do not stand on their own but are interrelated.
 For instance, leadership can affect an organizational culture and vice versa.
 Therefore, it is important to explicate such connections between the different concepts and problems and to develop an overview of how all topics relate to each other.

 Second, processes in organizations occur at multiple levels.
 For instance, innovation occurs at the individual, team, and organizational level.
 Moreover, concepts at these different levels can influence each other both bottom-up and top-down.
 As a bottom-up example, individual level creativity is essentially required for a team and an organization to be creative.
 As a top-down example, an organization’s climate for innovation is likely to affect individual level creativity.
 Therefore, we explicitly take a multilevel perspective, examining constructs at the micro (individual), meso (team), and macro (organizational) levels.
 Importantly we also discuss relationships among constructs at these three levels.

 The corresponding practical for this course is: Virtual Collaboration for the Common Good

 - summarize and explain current research findings on strategy, leadership, teamwork, innovation, organizational culture and climate, and change management;

 - compare and contrast studies in organisational psychology and find research gaps;

-- contribute to group assignments that require generating a research or intervention proposal and producing educational materials on a humanitarian issue, thus promoting global citizenship;
+- contribute to group assignments that require generating an intervention proposal;

 - present scientific articles to peers.